-Where sub-optimal and supra-optimal temperatures are available in the data set (Figure 1a), germination rates in the suboptimal (Tb-To) and supraoptimal (To-Tc) temperature ranges and thermal time (theta-sub, theta-supra) can be calculated.
+Where sub-optimal and supra-optimal temperatures are available in the data set (Figure 1a), the script can calculate the three cardinal temperatures (Tb, To and Tc) and the thermal time (theta-sub, theta-supra).
 In this scenario, a segmented regression model is fitted to the data (Figure 3A).
 A segmented model allows the identification of breaking points in the data (i.e., the optimal germination temperature in which the germination rate is maximal).
-Then the model fits linear regressions separately to the two segments defined by this breaking point (i.e., the suboptimal and supraoptimal germination temperature ranges) (Figure 3A).
+Then the model fits linear regressions separately to the two segments defined by this breaking point (i.e., the sub-optimal and supra-optimal germination temperature ranges) (Figure 3A).
 A function is set to fit a segmented regression and compute the intercept and the slope for each segmented relationship in the model.
-The function requires the user to give an estimation of the breaking point (‘psi=’) , which can be based on the visual inspection of Figures 1 & 2.
+The function requires users to give an estimation of the breaking point or optimal temperature (‘psi=’) , which can be based on the visual inspection of Figures 1 & 2.
 In this example we estimate the breaking point to be ‘psi=25’.
-Once the model is fitted, the base temperature (Tb) is calculated by solving the suboptimal linear regression for the x-intercept (i.e., the temperature in which the value of the germination rate equals zero).
+Once the model is fitted, the base temperature (Tb) is calculated by solving the sub-optimal linear regression for the x-intercept (i.e., the temperature in which the value of the germination rate equals zero).
 An analogous procedure calculates the Tc using the supra-optimal linear regression.
+The intercept of the sub-optimal and supra-optimal lines gives the To.
 The inverse of the slopes of each regression gives the estimated thermal time for germination in degrees-day.
 The script calculates the cardinal temperatures and thermal times for each of the ten decile germination rates (10-90%).
-The script exports this in a third new dataset, Table 3: CT which compiles the estimated cardinal temperatures and thermal time.
+The script exports this in a third new dataset, Table 3: CT which compiles the estimated cardinal temperatures and thermal times.
 The plots with the germination rate versus temperature and the fitted models for every decile are exported in the third figure we create Figure 3: BLfig.
-Figure 3A allows to the user to visually check the fit of the model to the data.
+Figure 3A allows to users to visually check the fit of the model to the data.

-It may be the case that the temperatures used in a given experiment fall only on the suboptimal or supraoptimal germination temperature range, and do not succeed to identify the full range of temperatures (Figure 1B).
+It may be the case that the temperatures used in a given experiment fall only on the sub-optimal or supra-optimal germination temperature range, and do not succeed to identify the full range of temperatures (Figure 1B).
 In this case, the dataset Table 3: CT cannot be produced.
 In the example of species B it is impossible to determine the Tc nor the To, and the segmented model cannot be fit to the data (Figure 3B), and it is necessary to skip forward to the next step in the script.

-Step 3b: Fitting a linear model to the sub- or supraoptimal germination temperature range
+Step 3b: Fitting a linear model to the sub- or supra-optimal germination temperature range